adopted-ember-addons/ember-pikaday/README.md

 ember-pikaday is an addon that can be installed with Ember CLI.
 It gives you a datepicker input component that can be used in your Ember.js application.
 Pikaday and Moment.js are used in the background so they are added as Bower dependencies to your application.

-**The component provided by ember-pikaday is fully acceptance tested.**
+**The component provided by ember-pikaday is fully acceptance tested.
+It also provides test helpers to interact with the datepicker in your own acceptance tests.**

 ## Installation